-“Jury Service is one of the highest duties of citizenship, for by it the citizen

-    participates in the adminstration of justice.”
-Honorable Harlan F. Stone, Former

-    Chief Justice of the United States
+“Jury Service is one of the highest duties of citizenship, for by it the citizen participates in the adminstration of justice.”
+Honorable Harlan F. Stone, Former Chief Justice of the United States

-    “A trial by a jury of your peers is a right that few countries in the world

-    recognize.
-As Americans, and Starke County residents, we should look upon the

-    opportunity to participate as jurors as an important contribution to the

-    integrity of the system of justice in the Starke Circuit Court.
-We thank you for

-    the individual sacrifice that each of you makes to serve as a juror in our
+“A trial by a jury of your peers is a right that few countries in the world recognize.
+As Americans, and Starke County residents, we should look upon the opportunity to participate as jurors as an important contribution to the integrity of the system of justice in our community.
+We thank you for the individual sacrifice that each of you makes to serve as a juror in the Starke Circuit Court.

-    court.
 Honorable Kim Hall, Judge, Starke Circuit Court

 FREQUENTLY ASKED QUESTIONS

 1. Why must I serve on Jury Duty?

 The Constitution of the United States and the State of Indiana guarantee defendants in criminal cases and litigants in civil cases the right to a trial by jury.
 Indiana law states that all litigants have the right to a jury selected from a fair cross section of the community and that all eligible citizens shall have both the opportunity and obligation to serve.

 2. How are people chosen to be called for jury service?